ambrosiaandrade/pets/README.md

 - Build the project
 - Run all tests and enforce code coverage
-- Build and (optionally) push Docker images
-- (Optionally) Deploy to your server or cloud

 You can find the workflow definition in [`.github/workflows/`](.github/workflows/) in this repository.